The Hidden Cost of Healthcare Data Silos And How to Eliminate Them

 Legacy claims systems—often 15+ years old—operate in isolation from newer digital engagement platforms.
 Member data lives in CRM systems that hardly ever communicate with provider network databases.

-Risk adjustment calculations often run on separate architecture from care management systems.
+Risk adjustment calculations often run on a separate architecture from care management systems.

 Meanwhile, compliance documentation exists in document management silos entirely disconnected from operational workflows.